 - All DAISI staff or volunteers engaged in fundraising must ensure appropriate measures are in place to protect donor’s information compliant with the Privacy Code.

-- The source of all donation to DAISI must be published in the Annual Finance report.
+- The source of all donations to DAISI must be published in DAISI’s Annual Finance report.

 - Decisions to accept or reject a donation must be made in keeping with DAISI’s Principles and Code of Conduct, and the FIA Code of Conduct.

-- where the donor ethos is at odds or contradistinction to the ethos of DAISI, and there is ethical uncertainty about accepting such donations, the acceptance or rejection of the donation must be made by unanimous vote by DAISI executive.
+- Where the donor’s ethos is at odds or in contradistinction to the ethos of DAISI, and there is ethical uncertainty about accepting such donations, the acceptance or rejection of the donation must be made by unanimous vote by DAISI executive.

-- Before accepting funds, DAISI will conduct checks of individuals and organisations will be conducted against the Criminal Code list of terrorist organisations and the DFAT consolidated list of individuals and entities subject to targeted financial sanctions.
+- Before accepting funds, DAISI will conduct checks of individuals and organisations against the Criminal Code list of terrorist organisations and the DFAT consolidated list of individuals and entities subject to targeted financial sanctions.

 - Examples of where it would be unethical or unwise for DAISI to accept a donation include where: the donors lacks capacity to make a donation, where the donors’ activity is incompatible with the cause, where the cost of accepting the donation is greater than the donation or where there is reason to believe DAISI may be exposed to litigation as a results.

 - The privacy of donors consistent with the privacy act must be adhered to.